-Things have been difficult for me in the last few weeks, my grandfather died at the end of March and my energy levels and general health has been worse.
+Things have been difficult for me in the last few weeks: my grandfather died at the end of March and my energy levels and general health have been worse.
 I felt terrible still making wedding plans after my grandfather died, but there was so much we needed to do and things could not be delayed.

-The wedding is now just 8 weeks away and on this page I intend to keep you up to date with the wedding with a weekly countdown.
-Telling you how our plans are going and how my M.E. affects things.
+The wedding is now just eight weeks away and on this page I intend to keep you up to date with the wedding with a weekly countdown – telling you how our plans are going and how my M.E. affects things.

-I have asked Rob to contribute to this piece as well, of which his perspective follows;
+I have asked Rob to contribute to this piece as well, and his perspective follows:

 One option that can make the day a little less tiring is to have a single reception, rather than the sit-down meal with an evening disco/buffet later.
 We are getting married at 4pm and following with a hot buffet and later a disco.
 The original reason was cost, but with hindsight this should help from the M.E. perspective too.
 It also means there is less of a need to limit numbers and inevitably upset the myriad of aunts and great-aunts that seem to crawl out of the woodwork when it comes to choosing who to invite!